 Where We Are In Baltimore

-In Baltimore City, only 11% of 4th graders and 9% of low income children are reading proficiently when they begin school according to the 2015 National Assessment of Educational Progress, which is the test the Campaign uses to track progress.
+In Baltimore City, only 13% of 4th graders and 9% of low income children are reading proficiently when they begin school according to the 2017 National Assessment of Educational Progress, which is the test the Campaign uses to track progress.
 There is a clear achievement gap: with Black students scoring an average of 24 points lower than White students.
 There is also a wide gap between low-income and higher-income students: students who were eligible for free/reduced-price school lunch (an indicator of low family income) had an average score that was 17 points lower than students who were not eligible for free/reduced-price school lunch.

 Our goal is to improve these scores for Baltimore City Public Schools students and ultimately we hope that all Baltimore City children have the tools they need to be reading well by the time they finish 3rd grade.

 About the NAEP